dc-js/dc.js/docs/api-latest.md

 ```

 #### .elasticY([boolean])
-Turn on/off elastic y axis.
-If y axis elasticity is turned on, then the grid chart will attempt to generate and recalculate
+Turn on/off elastic y axis behavior.
+If y axis elasticity is turned on, then the grid chart will
-y axis range whenever redraw event is triggered.
+attempt to recalculate the y axis range whenever a redraw event is triggered.

 #### .renderHorizontalGridLines([boolean])
 Turn on/off horizontal grid lines.